monitoringartist/docker-killer/README.md

   die
 ```

-This test your Docker orchestration of your daemonized containers.
+Test your Docker orchestration of daemonized containers.
 Your solution should (re)start container automatically.
 Some people are using supervisor in the container, but it's adding another process into container.
 The best approach, which I have seen is systemd, which handle Docker container lifecycle.
 Your container is your system(d) service, which you are able to start/stop/restart by using standard systemd utilities.
 Recommened Puppet module - https://github.com/garethr/garethr-docker

 # Environment variables